Indomet/indomet.github.io/_tabs/about.md

 ## Education

 Education plays a crucial role in shaping my expertise.
-Currently, I am pursuing a Bachelor's degree in Software Engineering and Management at the esteemed University of Gothenburg.
-Before that, I completed the Natural Science Program during my high school years at Västsvenska Gymnasiet Gothenburg.
-Additionally, I had the privilege of attending SMA Semesta Bilingual Boarding School in Indonesia, focusing on the Science Program.
+Currently, I am pursuing a Bachelor's degree in Software Engineering and Management at the esteemed *University of Gothenburg*.
+Before that, I completed my high school years at *Västsvenska Gymnasiet Gothenburg* and *SMA Semesta Bilingual Boarding School in Indonesia*.
 These educational experiences have given me a strong foundation in various disciplines.

 ## Professional Experience